-UCL publishes daily statistics of COVID-19 cases for UCL staff and students.
-This page shows data for previous days, so as to better understand any trends present.
+Between October 2020 and May 2022, UCL published statistics of COVID-19 cases for UCL staff and students.
+This page shows data for the full period, so as to better understand any trends present.

-Data is only published during weekdays, with cases from Saturday to Monday being merged into the results reported on Tuesday.
+Before 2022-03-02, data was published during weekdays, with cases from Saturday to Monday being merged into the results reported on Tuesday.
 Daily cases reported on Tuesday are shown as being shared equally over Saturday, Sunday, and Monday to avoid a misleading weekly peak.
 Weekly and total cases don't need such smoothing, so data for Saturday and Sunday are simply omitted.
-Similarly, cases reported over the Christmas vacation are smoothed over the applicable period.
+From 2022-03-02 onwards, data was published weekly and so daily cases are calculated by sharing the weekly case count over the applicable seven days.
+Similarly, cases reported over vacations are smoothed over the applicable period.
 See the official UCL website for important caveats on how this data should be interpreted.
 Analysis code and historical data is on GitHub.

 Weekly case statistics

 Before 2021-01-05 this graph is based on a rolling 7-day total of the daily reported cases, rather than the reported weekly statistics.
 See the discussion below for the reason for this change.

 * On 26 October 2020, an additional 89 cases were added to the total that were not previously included in daily or weekly statistics.